-- DIII-D is operating and information on transient mitigation, boundary physics, plasma control, and other ITER-related research is being provided - NSTX-U is operating and information on a potential path to a FNSR-ST, boundary physics, and ITER-related research is being provided - Linear divertor simulator is under construction - Predictive Initiative is launched and grown - FNS subprogram is initiated - Scientifically justified international partnerships is increased on leading international superconducting advanced tokamaks and stellarators - Expanded integration of DPS elements facilitates the effective stewardship of plasma science facility (DIII-D, NSTX-U) operating and providing information for the Interface Initiative
+- Alcator C-Mod operation ends; - DIII-D is operating and information on transient mitigation, boundary physics, plasma control, and other ITER-related research is being provided; - NSTX-U is operating and information on a potential path to a FNSF-ST, boundary physics, and ITER-related research is being provided; - Linear divertor simulator is under construction; - Predictive Initiative is launched and grown; - FNS subprogram is initiated; - International partnerships on leading international superconducting tokamaks and stellarators are increased with the intention of supporting a long-term engagement; and - Expanded integration of DPS elements facilitates the effective stewardship of plasma science.

-Phase II:
+Phase II

-• Scientifically justified partnerships centered on current international superconducting advanced tokamaks and stellarators.
-Minimum of one domestic
+• Partnerships centered on current international superconducting tokamaks and stellarators.
+Minimum of one domestic facility (DIII-D, NSTX-U) operating and providing information for the Interface Initiative;

-- Linear divertor simulator operating and providing information for Interface Initiative - Predictive Initiative fully underway and providing information for the Interface Initiative - FNS Initiative underway and expanding science and technology for fusion materials, including a new neutron-irradiation capability that takes advantage of an existing high-power spallation source - Priority increasing for fusion power extraction and tritium sustainability - DPS partnerships advancing the frontiers of DPS knowledge, enhanced by cost sharing on intermediate-scale collaborative facilities
+- Linear divertor simulator operating and providing information for Interface Initiative; - Predictive Initiative fully underway and providing information in support of all Initiatives; - FNS Initiative underway and expanding science and technology for fusion materials, including a new neutronirradiation capability; and - DPS partnerships advancing the frontiers of DPS knowledge, enhanced by cost sharing on intermediate-scale collaborative facilities.

-2025 - Vision 2025 achieved depending on budget scenario (see timeline in Chapter 6) with either DIII-D or NSTX-U, operating both for programmatic objectives and as a national user facility for discovery science.
+Vision 2025 is achieved depending on a budget scenario (see timeline in Chapter 6) with either DIII-D or NSTX-U, operating both for programmatic objectives and as a national user facility for discovery science.

-Implementation of the Initiatives is inherently tied to the four budget scenario assumptions (FY2015 - FY2024).
-The funding is bound on the high end by Budget Scenario 1 (\$305M with modest growth of 4.1% per year) and on the low end by Budget Scenario 4 (FY2015 President's Budget Request of \$266M with cost of living increase of 2.1% per year).
-As an example of the variation for these two funding models, Budget Scenario 4 starts out with \$52M less than Budget Scenario 1 in FY2015 and ends up with \$135M per year less in FY2024.
-From FY2015 through FY2024, the total integrated amount differs by approximately \$900M between the low- and high-end budget scenarios.
+Implementation of the Initiatives is inherently tied to the four budget scenario assumptions (FY15-FY24).
+The funding is bound on the high end by Budget Scenario 1 (\$305M with modest growth of 4.1% per year) and on the low end by Budget Scenario 4 (FY15 President's Budget Request of \$266M with cost of living increase of 2.1% per year).
+As an example of the variation for these two funding models, Budget Scenario 4 starts out with \$52M less than Budget Scenario 1 in FY15 and ends up with \$135M per year less in FY24.
+From FY15 through FY24, the total integrated amount differs by approximately \$900M between the low- and high-end budget scenarios.